Multi Fibre Arrangement: Impact

 The MFA was introduced in 1974 as a short-term measure intended to allow developed countries to adjust to imports from the developing world.
-Developing countries and countries without a welfare state have a comparative advantage in textile production because it is labor-intensive and their poor social insurance systems allow them low labor costs.
-According to a World Bank/International Monetary Fund (IMF) study, the system has cost the developing world 27 million jobs and $40 billion a year in lost exports.
-Developing countries have resisted moves such as a social clause in tariff agreements, to link them to improvements in working conditions.

-The Arrangement was not negative for all developing countries.
-For example, the European Union (EU) imposed no restrictions or duties on imports from the emerging countries, such as Bangladesh, leading to a massive expansion of the industry.

 At the General Agreement on Tariffs and Trade (GATT) Uruguay Round, it was decided to bring the textile trade under the jurisdiction of the World Trade Organization.
 The Agreement on Textiles and Clothing provided for the gradual dismantling of the quotas that existed under the MFA.
 This process was completed on 1 January 2005.
 However, large tariffs remained in place on many textile products.

 Bangladesh was expected to suffer the most from the ending of the MFA, as it was expected to face more competition, particularly from China.
 However, this was not the case.
 It turns out that even in the face of other economic giants, Bangladesh's labor is "cheaper than anywhere else in the world."
 While some smaller factories were documented making pay cuts and layoffs, most downsizing was essentially speculative – the orders for goods kept coming even after the MFA expired.
 In fact, Bangladesh's exports increased in value by about $500 million in 2006.

-However, poorer countries within the developed world, such as Greece and Portugal, are expected to lose out.

-During early 2005, textile and clothing exports from China to the West grew by 100% or more in many items, leading the US and EU to cite China's WTO accession agreement allowing them to restrict the rate of growth to 7.5% per year until 2008.
-In June, China agreed with the EU to limit the rate to 10% for 3 years.
-No such agreement was reached with the US, which imposed its own import growth quotas of 7.5% instead.

-When the EU announced their new quotas to replace the lapsed MFA, Chinese manufacturers accelerated their shipping of the goods intended for the European market.
-This used up a full year's quota almost immediately.
-As a result, 75 million items of imported Chinese garments were held in European ports in August 2005.
-A diplomatic resolution was reached at the beginning of September 2005 during Tony Blair's visit to China, putting an end to a situation the UK press had dubbed "Bra Wars".